-On August 20, 2005, the board of directors approved change in control agreements for all of the named executive officers, except for Mr. Moore, which were executed in January of 2006 and amended in 2010 as a result of changes in our overall executive compensation programs implemented that year.
+On August 20, 2005, the board of directors approved change in control agreements for all of the named executive officers, which were executed in January of 2006 and amended in 2010 as a result of changes in our overall executive compensation programs implemented that year.
 Documents for restricted share units also contain provisions relating to benefits to be received by officers in the event of a change in control.